 This weekend plan, which was mostly on the California side of the lake, would work in summer or fall, too.
-Here are some of the best things we found to do, and places to eat and stay with our 2YO.
+Here are some of the best things we found to do—plus two resort recommendations— on a Lake Taoe weekend with kids.

 Things To Do With Kids

-We used our first full day for a drive over to Squaw Valley, the site of the 1960 Winter Olympics, above the north end of the lake.
+We used our first full day for a drive over to Palisades Tahoe resort, the site of the 1960 Winter Olympics, above the north end of the lake.

-The Olympic Village was still full of snow and was in a lull between its winter and summer seasons.
+The Olympic Village was still full of snow and even though spring skiing is popular here the resort was definitely in a lull between its busier winter and summer seasons.
 We were primarily there to scope it out for future ski trips, but hiking and bike trails open up once the snow melts.

-The 38-mile drive from our hotel took more than an an hour given the windy roads and alluring scenic overlooks.
+The 38-mile drive from our hotel took more than an an hour because of the windy roads and alluring scenic overlooks.
 Our toddler napped in the backseat for much of the way, allowing us to stop and admire the views of Emerald Bay, Meeks Bay and Cascade Lake.

 We spent an afternoon walking around Heavenly Village, at the south of of the lake and also between seasons.
-We explored the shops and the Wyland art Galleries.
+We explored the shops and art Galleries.

 There’s also a visitors center, where we found information about kid-friendly walking trails.
 You can also plan tours or educational activities here and even see short documentaries about the history of the lake and preservation efforts.

-We went to the Fire + Ice Grill + Bar at the Timber Lodge for dinner one night because we could walk there from the Marriott.
-This place, which specializes in Mongolian Barbecue, is a fantastic choice for a family dinner.
+But we went to the Fire + Ice Grill + Bar at the Marriott’s Timber Lodge (also a great place to stay and shares amenities with Marriott Residence) for dinner one night because we could walk there from our place.
+It specializes in Mongolian barbecue and is a fantastic choice for a family dinner.

 Pin it for later!

 Barbara Mascareno has degrees in Biochemistry and Chemistry.
 She taught under the NCLB program and now teaches Spanish, science, and math.
-Visit her blog, Spanish4Kiddos or connect with her on on Twitter .
+Visit her blog, Spanish4Kiddos.